 Number of threads used for sending agent XML data files.

 1.5.3 xxxxxx_interval xxx

-Executes all checks (latency, snmp, etc) with some interval.
-If the current information is different compared with the previous one it sends it instantly.
-If it is the same it will send it when the agent interval has passed.
-It is useful to do intesive checks and notify only in case of a status change.
+It executes all checks (latency, snmp, etc) every xxx seconds.
+If the collected data is different compared to the previous one, it sends it instantly.
+If it is the same, it will send it when the agent interval says so.
+It is useful to perform intesive checks and notify only in case of status change.